GASP: Gaussian Splatting for Physic-Based Simulations: Experiments

 \paragraph{Static Objects}

 The Shiny Dataset~\cite{verbin2022refnerf} contains examples of static objects with varying textures.
-In such a case, all Gaussian components are converted to GaMeS-based representations, after which training of the physical engine is conducted.
-Specifically, \our{} is employed to move the these representations in accordance with a dynamic function.
-As can be observed in Fig.~\ref{fig:tesser} and Fig.~\ref{fig:mis}, the model is capable of producing high-quality animation renders.
-In Tab.~\ref{tab_1}, we compare the FID score obtained by GS and GaMeS on static scenes to \our{} during simulations.
-As we can see, our simulation obtained a slightly worse score but still with high-quality renders.
+In such a case, all Gaussian components are converted to GaMeS-based representations, after which the physics engine is used to modify their positions.
+Specifically, \our{} is employed to move these representations in accordance with a dynamic function.
+As can be observed in Fig.~\ref{fig:tesser}, Fig.~\ref{fig:kaczki}, Fig.~\ref{fig:kwiatek}, Fig.~\ref{fig:cubes}, and Fig.~\ref{fig:flag} the model can produce high-quality animation renders.

-\paragraph{Dynamic Objects} We show that our pipeline also works on dynamic scenes using sample objects from the D-NeRF dataset~\cite{pumarola2020d}.
-We use D-MiSo~\cite{waczynska2024d} to model dynamic scenes by flat Gaussians.
-Then we select random frame and use physical engine.
-Fig.~\ref{fig:tesser} and Fig.~\ref{fig:standup} present how the objects change according to physical engine and timeline.
-In Tab.~\ref{tab_2}, we present the FID score in three different time-steps of dynamic scenes.
-As we can see, our renders obtain similar scores, which means that our model produces consistent simulations.s.
+\paragraph{Dynamic Objects} We show that our pipeline also works with dynamic scenes using sample objects from the D-NeRF dataset~\cite{pumarola2020d}.
+We use D-MiSo~\cite{waczynska2024d} to model dynamic scenes using flat Gaussians.
+Then, we select a frame and use a physics engine.
+Fig.~\ref{fig:tesser} and Fig.~\ref{fig:standup} present how the objects change according to the physics engine and timeline.

-\paragraph{Multiple Objects} Our model can model the interaction of static objects.
+\paragraph{Multiple Objects} We show that \our{} can model the interaction of static objects, as shown in Fig. \ref{fig:gaussmoves}.
 In this case, each element of the scene is trained separately.
-Also, the properties of each component are specified by different parameters.
-In Fig.~\ref{fig:miswkubku} we show a sand-based teddy bear and a glass cup.
+In addition, the properties of each component are specified by different parameters.
+Fig.~\ref{fig:tesser} shows the application of physics to two interacting objects: a falling ball and a car reacting to its impact.
+In Fig.~\ref{fig:kaczki}, we integrate small duck objects into a full scene.
+As can be seen, the ducks bounce off the table and fall to the ground.
+In Fig.~\ref{fig:artifacts}, we show a sand-based teddy bear and a glass cup.
 As we can see, the sand falls smoothly into the cup.
-Let us take the example of interaction between two objects.
-In Fig.~\ref{fig:artifacts} we show how our model handles the formation of artifacts.
-In Fig.~\ref{fig:kaczki} we integrate small duck objects into a full scene.
-As we can see, the ducks bounce off the table and fall to the ground.
-Fig.~\ref{fig:tesser} demonstrates the application of physics to two interacting objects: a falling ball and a car reacting to its impact.

-\paragraph{Breaking Objects} \our{} uses triangle soup to represent flat Gaussians, so we can easily break objects into pieces.
-In Fig.~\ref{fig:kubek_brakes} we show how a cup can be broken.
-It is important to note that we need a special physics engine to model such a situation.
-In this example we use additional information about the mesh to train GaMeS on mesh faces (for details see \cite{waczynska2024games}).
-In this case, Gaussians lie perfectly on the mesh.
-The initial Gaussian splatting must be trained with additional conditions, but the final \our{} modifications are applied analogously to the previous examples (except that here the model is parameterized by mesh).
+In the same figure, we also show how our model handles the formation of artifacts.